Cooperative Online Learning with Feedback Graphs: Experiments

 \section{Experiments}

-In order to empirically appreciate the impact of cooperation, we run a number of experiments on synthetic data.
-Let \textsc{Alg} be \ouralg{} combined with the doubling trick of Section~\ref{s:doubling}.\footnote{ In the experiments, we run the doubling trick without resetting the weights $w_t(i,v)$ of the algorithm at the end of each phase. } For each choice of $\Gnet$ and $\Gfeed$, we compare \textsc{Alg} run on $\Gnet$ and $\Gfeed$ against a baseline which runs \textsc{Alg} on $\Gnet'$ and $\Gfeed$, where $\Gnet'$ is an edgeless communication graph.
+To empirically appreciate the impact of cooperation, we run a number of experiments on synthetic data.
+Our code available at \cite{github-repo}.

+For each choice of $\Gnet$ and $\Gfeed$, we compare \ouralg{} run on $\Gnet$ and $\Gfeed$ against a baseline which runs \ouralg{} on $\Gnet'$ and $\Gfeed$, where $\Gnet'$ is an edgeless communication graph.
 Hence, the baseline runs $\Vnet$ independent instances on the same feedback graph.